Car Buying Strategies

 Perhaps one of the most useful features for the modern driver is the available digital key.
 It allows your compatible smartphone to lock and unlock your car by simply holding it up to the door handle.
 Better still, it can start the Elantra.
 Busy drivers can have one less thing they need to remember to grab as they run out the door.

-Reasons Not to Buy a 2021 Hyundai Elantra – The Cons
+Reasons You May Not Like the 2021 Hyundai Elantra – The Cons

 1. Base Engine is Blah